Define Your Path

 Explore the preparation, interpretation, and analysis of the balance sheet, income statement, and cash flows.
 You will examine the rationale for and implications of important accounting concepts, the selection of alternatively acceptable accounting methods, and their varying effects of valuation and net income determination and reporting.
 You'll gain an understanding of the many analytical tools utilized to explore complex accounting information in your role as a vital manager or executive in a global organization.

 Students will study fundamental concepts of Economics, including supply and demand as well as methods of measuring economic performance, such as GDP, inflation, and unemployment.
 Other topics include the causes of instability in the economy and potential corrective measures.

-MBA 6520 Leadership & Ethics in a Global Environment (4 Credits)
+MNGT 6401 Leadership and Ethics in a Global Environment (3 Credits)

 The course reviews paradigms of leadership in the global environment.
 Students will learn to apply principles for ethical decision-making in business situations and assess their capacity for leadership and responsibility.